 He enjoys the outdoors, gardening and spending time with his wife Cheryl and daughter Serena.

 Dustin graduated with a double major in Architectural Engineering and Construction Management from Milwaukee School of Engineering.
 In 2010 he went back to school to obtain his masters in construction management with a sustainability focus.
 He has gained a wide range of experience in engineering, construction management, as well as maintenance and operations on projects including corporate office headquarters, hospitals, military detention facilities, high-end residential homes, as well as university buildings.
-In 2015, he transferred from the Physical Plant Division’s Energy Department over to Planning, Design and Construction with the responsibility of assisting all project teams to ensure that projects are designed and constructed in a manner that meets the current University standard of obtaining LEED Gold certification.
+In 2015, he transferred from Facilities Service's Energy Department over to Planning, Design and Construction with the responsibility of assisting all project teams to ensure that projects are designed and constructed in a manner that meets the current University standard of obtaining LEED Gold certification.
 Dustin obtains credentials as a LEED Accredited Professional, a Green Globes Professional, as well as an Energy Manager in Training.

 Outside the office he enjoys building upon his experiences through traveling and hosting couchsurfers.
 He is interested in learning about various cultures and exploring what shapes human behavior.
 He plays disc golf and enjoys camping throughout all of the Florida seasons.